SineQuaNonSoftware/puppet-proxmox/README.md

 ## Description

-The purpose of this module is to provision Proxmox servers at providers who don't offer the option.
+The purpose of this module is to provision Proxmox servers at providers who don't offer it preinstalled.
 You just order a Debian 10, run puppet and voila!
 You have a default Proxmox server.

 We do not plan on adding features for anything that can be done via Proxmox's web interface, command line, terraform...